-We realise UWE students want to enjoy their student experience without breaking the bank balance, that's why we've put together a list of helpful tips to make your money go further.
+We realise UWE Bristol students want to enjoy their student experience without breaking the bank balance.
+That's why we've put together a list of helpful tips to make your money go further.

 - Make a shopping list and stick to it – don't forget to check online for the latest supermarket offers.

 - Never shop when you’re hungry.
 Research suggests you'll buy more than you need.